-positions are inherited, and how eurionaly they become mingled, is well above when different breeds of dogs are erossed.
-Thus it is known that a cross with a grobund has affected for many generations the courage and obstinacy of grobunds; and a cross with a grobund has given to a whole family of shepherd-dogs a tendency to hunt hares.
-These domestic instincts, when thus tested by crossing, resemble natural instincts, which in a like manner become euriously blended together, and for a long period exhibit traces of the instincts of either parent; for example, Le Roy describes a dog, whose gread-grandither was a wolf, and this dog showed a trace of its wild parentage only in one way, by not
+How strongly these domestic instincts, habits, and dispositions are inherited, and how curiously they become mingled, is well shown when different breeds of dogs are crossed.
+Thus it is known that a cross with a bull-dog has affected for many generations the courage and obstinacy of greyhounds; and a cross with a greyhound has given to a whole family of shepherd-dogs a tendency to hunt hares.
+These domestic instincts, when thus tested by crossing, resemble natural instincts, which in a like manner become curiously blended together, and for a long period exhibit traces of the instincts of either parent: for example, Le Roy describes a dog, whose great-grandfather was a wolf, and this dog showed a trace of its wild parentage only in one way, by not coming in a straight line to his master when called.

 Domestic instincts are sometimes spoken of as actions which have become inherited solely from long-continued and compulsory habit, but this, I think, is not true.
-No one would ever have thought of teaching, or probably could have taught, the tumbler-pigeon to tumble,an action which, as I have witnessed, is performed by young birds, that have never seen a pigeon tumble.
+No one would ever have thought of teaching, or probably could have taught, the tumbler-pigeon to tumble,-an action which, as I have witnessed, is performed by young birds, that have never seen a pigeon tumble.
 We may believe that some one pigeon showed a slight tendency to this strange habit, and that the long-continued selection of the best individuals in successive generations made tumblers what they now are; and near Glasgow there are house-tumblers, as I hear from Mr. Brent, which cannot fly eighteen inches high without going head over heels.
-It may be doubted whether any one would have thought of training a dog to point, had not some one dog naturally shown a tendency in this line; and this is known occasionally to happen, as I once saw in a pure terrier.
-When the first tendency was once displayed, methodical selection and the inherited effects of compulsory training in each successive generation would soon complete the work : and unconscious selection is still at work, as each man tries to procure, without intending to improve the breed, dogs which will stand and hunt best.
-On the other hand, habit along in some cases has sufficed; no animal is more difficult to tame than the young of the wild rabbit; scarcely any animal is tamer than the young of the tame rabbit; but I do not suppose that domestic rabbits have ever been selected for tameness; and I presume that we must attribute the whole of the inherited change from extreme wildness to extreme tameness, simply to habit and long-continued close confinement.
+It may be doubted whether any one would have thought of training a dog to point, had not some one dog naturally shown a tendency in this line; and this is known occasionally to happen, as I once saw in a pure terrier: the act of pointing is probably, as many have thought, only the exaggerated pause of an animal preparing to spring on its prey.
+When the first tendency to point was once displayed, methodical selection and the inherited effects of compulsory training in each successive generation would soon complete the work; and unconscious selection is still at work, as each man tries to procure, without intending to improve the breed, dogs which will stand and hunt best.
+On the other hand, habit alone in some cases has sufficed; no animal is more difficult to tame than the young of the wild rabbit; scarcely any animal is tamer than the young of the tame rabbit; but I do not suppose that domestic rabbits have ever been selected for tameness; and I presume that we must attribute the whole of the inherited change from extreme wildness to extreme tameness, simply to habit and long-continued close confinement.